uncletong/FinalProject/README.md

-# FinalProject
+# Crowedsourcing based app to check wifi signal strength in polyu.
-implement google map api
+implement google map api and developed by android studio